-For example, you could start your career path bygetting certified as an Engineer in Training.
+For example, you could start your career path by getting certified.
 As you can see, the diversity of urban planning makes it a career advancement option that is available to many kinds of professionals and students in related fields.

 What Kind of Skills Will You Be Developing?